felipeary91/Low-Pass-Filter-using-Rectangular-Window/README.md

 H(w) = \sum_{j=0}^{N} b_k \times e^{-jwn}
 ```

+The parameters $b_k$ are calculated using the DFT (Discrete Fourier Transform) method.

 In order to test the time response of the filter you need to create the mex function in MATLAB using the command `mex -R2018a FIR_LP_Rectangular.c`.
 When calling the function you need to do it passing the parameters shown below: